DarrylDay/supabase-hackathon/README.md

 Project built for the following supabase hackathon: https://supabase.com/blog/supabase-oss-hackathon

-Monsters have envaded San Francisco and you must team up with friends to defeat them by performing mindfull exercises.
+Monsters have invaded San Francisco and you must team up with friends to defeat them by performing mindfull exercises.

 Live demo: https://supabase-hackathon-six.vercel.app/